+Transportation is a crucial element in response and recovery following a major emergency event.
 Your awareness and cooperation is necessary to keep these routes clear following an earthquake or other disaster, in the interest of saving lives and protecting property.
-So, in the event of an emergency – stay calm, listen for updates and, unless you have prior approval as a disaster responder, please steer clear of DRRs.
+So, in the event of an emergency – stay calm, listen for updates and please steer clear of DRRs.